sachinlodhi/Splasher_Full/README.md

 ***
 ### _How?_

-When I was exploring the idea to build something on my own then I search for _Unsplash API_ though I did not get exactly _API_ for fetching wallpapers from _Unsplash_ but I found _Source_ which is built for small and low-traffic applications.
+When I was exploring the idea of building something on my own then, I search for _Unsplash API_ though I did not get exactly _API_ for fetching wallpapers from _Unsplash_, but I found _Source_, which is built for small and low-traffic applications.
 Some use case scenario of _Source_ is as follows:

 - _Getting Random photo from specific **User**_